-To maintain your immigration status as a student, you must actively pursue studies by remaining enrolled in your program.
+To maintain your immigration status as a student, you must actively pursue your studies by remaining enrolled in your program.
 In the event that you need to take an authorized leave from your studies, you will need to book an appointment with an International Student Advisor in the International Centre (Room W-101) to review your case.

 What program do I need to enrol in to be eligible for a study permit?

-How do I apply/renew?
+How do I renew a study permit?

 Important notes about your study permit

 - You are required to actively pursue studies.